Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 I still had in my personal fabric stash: a beautiful Japanese linen/cotton blend with a cherry blossom pattern.

-I took some thin fusible interfacing for the waistband (H200) and a 22cm dark gray YKK invisible zipper from my personal stock.
+I took some thin fusible interfacing for the belt (H200) and a 22cm dark gray YKK invisible zipper from my personal stock.
 I also used orange bias tape, I'll explain why in my sewing experience.

 Céline